deck-monsters/deck-monsters/MONSTERS.md

 ```
 ```
 ==================================
-| 🐍  Motok
+| 🐍  Chahtichtar
 ----------------------------------
 |
-| A massive, tan, cave-dwelling
+| A stocky, tan, forest-dwelling
 | basilisk with a nasty
 | disposition and the ability to
 | turn creatures to stone with
 | her gaze.
 In the forest she is
-| king and (weighing over 400lbs)
+| king and (weighing 320lbs) in
-| in the ring she is much to be
+| the ring she is much to be
 | feared.
 See how she rears her
 | head, and rolls about her
 | dreadful eyes, to drive all